darkrenaissance/darkfi/doc/src/misc/event_graph/event_graph.md

 back to A with `inv`, and A will stop sending `event`.
 Each one of $C_1, \dots, C_3$ also receive `inv`, and since they don't have the event, they will send back to $B_3$, a `getevent` message. $B_3$ will send them the `event`.

+## Genesis Event

+All nodes start with a single hardcoded genesis event in their graph.
+The application layer should ignore this event.
+This serves as the origin event for synchronization.